jankowskirobert/idea-vim-settings/README.md

 Open a new tab :tabnew
 traverse tabs gT gt (:tabn :tabp)

-:tabnew | term  than being there ctr; \ + ctrl n to exit to normal and than i to back, in normal scrolling and quering works fine
+:tabnew | term  than being there ctr; \ + ctrl n to exit to normal and than i to back, in normal scrolling and quering works fine <br>
+ctrl+q block selection in visual, than A / I and text + esc